Want to join a production this season?

 Hot Box Girls: Performers who back-up Adelaide in her nightclub act.
 Dacing, singing, and character performance required.
 They perfrom 2 numbers with Adelaide and will double into other aspects of the ensemble.
 Able to play ages 18-35.

-Ensemble (playing multiple roles, some with lines): Sightseeers, Mission Band, Crap Shooters, waiters, Cuban Dancers.
+Ensemble (playing multiple roles, some with lines): Sightseeers, Mission Band, Craps Shooters, waiters, Cuban Dancers.

 Performances: